 While our courses are no longer available for purchase on the website, St. Raphael School is open to inquiries about enrolling in courses at any time during the year.
 If you wish to enroll in a Yearlong course for the 2020-2021 school year after the official add/drop deadline (September 21), you will need to contact us directly.
 We will consider each request on a case-by-case basis after considering several factors, including size of the class, the preparedness of the student, the willingness of the instructor to accommodate a late addition to the class, and the content of the course.
 If you would like to submit a request for enrollment in an ongoing course, please visit our Contact Us page.

-The Iconography Apprenticeship Year 1 is the first of a 6-year Apprenticeship Program.
-This course is for students wishing to begin the process of fully training their skills as an iconographer, rather than those seeking to try it out.
-(For a shorter introduction to iconography, see the 10-session Iconography Workshops.)
+This 6-Year, homework-intensive course is for students wishing to begin the process of fully training their skills as an iconographer, rather than those seeking to try it out.
+For a shorter introduction to iconography, see the 10-session Iconography Workshops.